logrotate

 old_xxx

 Suffix appended when logs are kept (keep_xxx is set).
-Defaults to .old when unset.
+Defaults to

 Example: old_apache=.yesterday